 - 1. That the report entitled Single-use Plastics, dated March 22, 2021 be received; and, - 2.
-That the Town of Newmarket continue to support federal and provincial commitments to develop policies and action plans to curb the use of single-use plastics (SUPs) in Canada; and, - That plastic cutlery, plastic straws, stir sticks, black plastic, and singleserve milk and cream containers available for staff use within Town facilities be eliminated by July 1, 2021; and, - 4.
+That the Town of Newmarket continue to support federal and provincial commitments to develop policies and action plans to curb the use of single-use plastics (SUPs) in Canada; and, - 3.
+That plastic cutlery, plastic straws, stir sticks, black plastic, and single-serve milk and cream containers available for staff use within Town facilities be eliminated by July 1, 2021; and, - 4.
 That staff conduct a comprehensive review of current municipal practices at Town facilities to identify additional opportunities to further reduce, replace, or eliminate municipally supplied SUPs; and, - 5.
-That the same items identified to be eliminated at Town facilities also be eliminated for Town events by July 1, 2021; and, - 6.
-That staff identify additional opportunities to further reduce or eliminate the use of non-essential SUP products sold or distributed to the public by the Town and third-party vendors at Town events with exceptions for accessibility; and,
+That the same items identified to be eliminated at Town facilities also be eliminated for Town events by July 1, 2021; and, - That staff identify additional opportunities to further reduce or eliminate the use of non-essential SUP products sold or distributed to the public by the Town and third-party vendors at Town events with exceptions for accessibility; and, - 7.
+That a public education program on reducing or eliminating SUPs be implemented; and,